ddaviddn/NLP_reddit_research/README.md

 -------------------------------------
 :text-processor.py:

-This is the text preprocessing techniques used on the textual data
+This is the text preprocessing techniques used on the textual data.
+(So much lambda functions!)

 -------------------------------------